 There are no information collection requirements in this joint final rule.

 Regulatory Flexibility Act

 Pursuant to section 605(b) of the Regulatory Flexibility Act (5 U.S.C.
-605(b)), the OCC, Board, FDIC, and OTS hereby certify that this joint final rule will not have a significant economic impact on a substantial number of small entities.
+Start Printed Page 15574605(b)), the OCC, Board, FDIC, and OTS hereby certify that this joint final rule will not have a significant economic impact on a substantial number of small entities.
 The agencies expect that this joint final rule will not have significant secondary or incidental effects on a substantial number of small entities or create any additional burden on small entities.
 This joint final rule merely confirms that the joint interim rule, which made a technical correction and conformed terminology in the current CRA regulations to terms and definitions already adopted by OMB, Census, and the Board, is final.
 Accordingly, a regulatory flexibility analysis is not required.

 OCC and OTS Executive Order 12866 Determinations

 The OCC and the OTS have determined that this joint final rule is not a significant regulatory action as defined in Executive Order 12866.

 OCC and OTS Unfunded Mandates Reform Act of 1995 Determinations